James May's Man Lab: Series three (2013)

 On 9 July 2012, May announced on his Facebook page that filming had started on the third series.
 In January 2013, May announced via his Twitter that Man Lab was due to air in March, after the next series of Top Gear had finished.
 The series began at 8pm on 28 March 2013.

 International

 James May's Man Lab was broadcast on BBC America in the U.S., where it is periodically rebroadcast.
 It has also been broadcast in Australia on SBS One.
 However, SBS stopped showing series three after just two episodes in June 2013.
-In New Zealand it used to air on TV3 for first 2 seasons.
+In New Zealand it used to air on TV3 for first 2 series.
 From series 3 it will now air on Prime.

 Home media

 Series One was released on DVD by Acorn Media UK on 7 November 2011.
 Series Two was released on 8 October 2012.